KillaWan/explodedvolumes/README.md

 └── dependencies/                    # Local dependency folder; reconstructed by the user
 ```

 The `dependencies/` directory is normally not committed.
-It should be created locally according to the Windows or macOS instructions below.
+It should be created locally according to the platform-specific build instructions below.

 Input volume data is not required to be stored in the repository.
 For public releases, include only volume files that are public, licensed for redistribution, and properly de-identified where applicable.